xively/xively-mobile-sdk-android/README.md

 ```

 ### Login

 Everything in the Xively Android SDK happens in the context of a user.
-The first thing that must happen is logging into the Xively service in order to do that all we need to do is initialize the library and call the login function.
+The first thing that must be done is to initializethe library and call the login function.

 Before you can access the Xively SDK services a user must be authenticated.
 Authentication is handled by the *com.xively.auth.XiAuthentication* service which can be instantiated using the *XiAuthenticationFactory*.